-Ceilings Visually inspected from floor level.
-Lath and plaster. -and process Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plastered masonry.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber flooring throughout the property.
-No sub-floor area was available for access and floor coverings were not moved where installed.
+Flooring appears to be of suspended timber with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen is fitted with floor and wall mounted units.
-Internal doors and joinery are of timber.
+Doors, skirtings etc are of timber construction.
+The kitchen is fitted with a range of floor and wall mounted storage units.
 Chimney breasts and fireplaces Visually inspected.
-Ominiey breasts and ineplaces No testing of the flues or fittings was carried out.
-An open fire is within the living room.
-All other fireplaces have been blocked over.
+No testing of the flues or fittings was carried out.
 Internal decorations Visually inspected.
-Painted, papered and tiled finishes noted.
+Internal decorative finishes are mostly wallpaper and paint.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Mains supply with the fuse board located in the entrance hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Mains supply with the meter located in the entrance hall.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply of water.
-The bathroom is fitted with a WC, Wash hand basin and bath.
+Mains supply.
+Sanitary arrangements comprise a three piece bathroom suite.
+No inspection beneath the bath.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-A gas fired back boiler is fitted to the kitchen.
-This serves radiators and provides hot water.
-Drainage Drainage covers etc. were not lifted.
+Gas fired central heating with combi boiler located in the kitchen.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Mains connection.
+Mains.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
-Purchasers should
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.